ksaj/ksaj.github.io/index.md

 > The average driver only uses ten percent of their car's latent power, ability and capacity

 Nowhere does that suggest all drivers *omit* the use of their cars' engines.
 They just don't use <u>all</u> of its power, ability and capacity.
 They're not trying to go from 0 to 60 in 3.4 seconds, or cruising at 380 km/h, or turning 180 degrees on a dime without skidding or flipping.
-THEY ARE STILL USING THE ENTIRE ENGINE.

-They are using 100% of the engine and other features that slower cars are using.
+They are using 100% of the engine (among other features) that slower drivers are using.
 The brain claim is about power, ability and capacity.
 ONLY.
-It's very simple.

 The people arguing this are supposedly scientists.
-But they've (probably intentionally) glossed over the obvious reality.
-Next time you feel the urge to perpetuate this nonsense, seriously consider using more of your brain's power, ability and capacity.
+But in perpetuating this inane stupidity, they're probably *actually* only using 10% of their brains.

 ---